Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Understand how business decisions should be made based on relevant information and calculations.
 Identification of the right information is essential.

-• Optimise the use of Working Capital.
+• Optimize the use of Working Capital.

 Module 3 – Financial Management